2016–17 Raith Rovers F.C. season

-The 2016–17 season will be Raith Rovers' eighth consecutive season in the second tier of Scottish football having been promoted from the then Scottish Second Division at the end of the 2008–09 season.
-Raith Rovers will also compete in the Challenge Cup, League Cup and the Scottish Cup.
+The 2016–17 season was Raith Rovers' eighth consecutive season in the second tier of Scottish football having been promoted from the then Scottish Second Division at the end of the 2008–09 season.
+Raith Rovers also competed in the Challenge Cup, League Cup and the Scottish Cup.

 Summary

 Management

 Raith were led by manager Gary Locke for the 2016–17 season for his 1st season at the club.

 On 7 February 2017 Locke parted company with the club.

 3 days later, John Hughes was appointed the new manager.